 Hey there, American Heritage Cooking fans!
 I’m Dave from Spiced, and I’m dropping by today to bring you this awesome recipe for Parmesan Garlic Knots.
 As I’m sure you know, Lindsey is up in NYC settling into her gig learning how to be a pastry chef.
 I’m seriously jealous of her skills, and I’m sure we’ll be seeing the results of her classes here soon.
 But for now, it’s almost Super Bowl time…and that means we need delicious Super Bowl snacks.
-These Parmesan Garlic Knots are a favorite in our house, and I hope you enjoy them as much as we do!
+These Parmesan Garlic Knots are an old favorite along with air fryer pasta chips (a new family favorite!), and I hope you enjoy them as much as we do!

 Although Lindsey is up in NYC at the moment, she calls Atlanta home.
 I also spent a number of years living in the A, but sadly I didn’t know Lindsey back then.
 It’s probably a good thing since I would have been begging her to make me cupcakes all of the time.
 In fact, I was what you might call lazy back then.
 I played a lot of video games and made a lot of quick (aka “really bad for you”) dinners.
 After all, it was just me and my dog, so the thought of actually making a real dinner after a long day at work just didn’t sound like fun.
 (The weekends were another story, however…but there were still only 2 days and just 1 person to eat all of the food.)